 If your flight is cancelled well before it was due to depart, you may be able to avoid getting stranded in the airport.

-Cancelled travel plans can be a real blow to holidaymakers, but getting the right compensation is a step towards getting back on track with your summer.
+Cancelled travel plans can be a real blow to holidaymakers, but getting the right compensation is a step towards getting back on track.